J4zzing/j4zzing.github.io/source/_posts/C++Primer.md

 > This `getline` function reads the given stream up to and including the first newline and stores what it read—not including the newline—in its string argument.

-> Although we don’t know the precise type of string::size_type, we do know that it is an **unsigned** type big enough to hold the size of any string.
-Any variable used to store the result from the string size operation should be of type string::size_type.
+> Although we don’t know the precise type of `string::size_type`, we do know that it is an **unsigned** type big enough to hold the size of any string.
+Any variable used to store the result from the string size operation should be of type `string::size_type`.

-> ⚠ For historical reasons, and for compatibility with C, string literals are not standard library strings.
+> 🚨 For historical reasons, and for compatibility with C, string literals are not standard library strings.
 It is important to remember that these types differ when you use string literals and library strings.

 #### 3.2.3 Dealing with the Characters in a `string`

-> Ordinarily, C++ programs should use the *cname* versions of headers and not the *name.h* versions.
+> Ordinarily, C++ programs should use the `*cname*` versions of headers and not the `*name.h*` versions.

 ### 3.3 Library `vector` Type

-> A vector is often referred to as a container because it “contains” other objects.
+> A vector is often referred to as a <u>container</u> because it “contains” other objects.

 > Templates are not themselves functions or classes.
 Instead, they can be thought of as instructions to the compiler for generating classes or functions.
 The process that the compiler uses to create classes or functions from templates is called **instantiation**.
 When we use a template, we specify what kind of class or function we want the compiler to instantiate.